adv-panda/infodeslib_docs/docs/source/apis/dcs.rst

 classdeslib.dcs.ola.OLA(self, pool_classifiers=None, feature_subsets=None, k=7, DFP=False, knn_metric='minkowski',
                         dimensionality_reduction=False, reduction_technique='pca', n_components = 5, cbr_features = None,
                         colors=None)

+The OLA technique determines the competency of each classifier by measuring its accuracy in predicting labels within the area of competence around a given test sample.
+It then chooses the most competent classifier to predict the label of the sample.
+If multiple classifiers have the same level of competence, the one evaluated first is selected.
+The method for selecting the classifier can be changed by adjusting the hyper-parameter selection_method.

 Parameters
 ----------
         pool_classifiers : list of classifiers (Default = None)